 -Have the Correct Types of Insurance with Appropriate Policy Limits in Place to Safeguard Your Business.

-Litigation Hold Letters - How to Properly and Effectively Respond 11:50 AM -12:50 PM
+Session 2 - Litigation Hold Letters - How to Properly and Effectively Respond

 As more and more potential evidence is electronic, the work necessary to respond to litigation hold letters is becoming more and more complex and burdensome.
 This session will focus on how companies are to respond to litigation hold letters, the steps to be taken to comply, who needs to get involved and the potential pitfalls for not preserving the right evidence.
 The presenters will discuss their perspectives based on their risk management, claims and legal experience.

 -Issue a legal hold that is written and that clearly articulates the preservation process.
 A written notification serves as a foundation for a defensible fact trail that will make it less likely for opposing counsel to bring spoliation into play.